 - 1998 On August 14, the Federal Court dismisses Treasury Board's appeal of the Akerstrom and Moore Human Rights Tribunal decision.
 At issue in this case is the heterosexual specific definition of 'spouse' in the federal government's collective agreements with its bargaining agents. - 1998 On August 27, the Federal government announces it will appeal the Canadian Human Rights Tribunal decision in the global pay equity complaint.
-PSAC immediately embarks on a national campaign of protest - 1998 In September, PSAC officially endorses the World March of Women 2000 and contributes \$2,000 to enable a delegate from the South to attend the first international planning meeting held in Montreal in October.
+PSAC immediately embarks on a national campaign of protest. - 1998 In September, PSAC officially endorses the World March of Women 2000 and contributes \$2,000 to enable a delegate from the South to attend the first international planning meeting held in Montreal in October - 1998 On December 29, following many months of intense bargaining, the first negotiated collective agreements in over 10 years are signed by PSAC and Treasury Board covering workers at five tables.